-David Hilliard Williams is an internationally-known expert in the wireless/mobile location field and President and Founder of E911-LBS Consulting.
-He specializes in wireless location product and technology strategy development and implementation, as well as Intellectual Property (IP)/patent and location forensics litigation services involving location technologies such as Global Positioning Satellite (GPS) systems; Network-based location determination technologies such as TDOA, ECID, and AFLT; Wireless 911 (E911) and Next Generation 911; Real-Time Location Systems (RTLS), Radio Frequency Identification (RFID) systems, Wi-Fi-based positioning systems (WPS), BLE/Beacon-based location systems, and alternative RTLS (Ultrasound, Infrared); Near Field Communications (NFC); Wearable Tags/Sensor tracking systems; Zigbee; and various hybrids and combinations.
-Mr. WIlliams has provided testimony, technical expertise and advisory services, and consulting research services in over 100 Intellectual Property/Patent, Location Forensic, ITC, Product Liability, and Anti-Trust litigations/cases.
-He has served as a forensics expert in over 20 criminal and civil cases involving mobile location.
+David Hilliard Williams is an internationally-known expert in the wireless/mobile location and Internet of Things (IoT) fields and President and Founder of E911-LBS Consulting.
+He specializes in wireless and IoT-based product and technology development and implementation, as well as Intellectual Property (IP)/patent and forensics litigation services involving technologies such as Global Positioning Satellite (GPS) systems; Network-based location determination technologies such as TDOA, ECID, and AFLT; Wireless 911 (E911) and Next Generation 911; Real-Time Location Systems (RTLS) including Radio Frequency Identification (RFID) systems, Wi-Fi-based positioning systems (WPS), BLE/Beacon-based location systems, Bluetooth, Near Field Communications (NFC), and alternative RTLS (Ultrasound, Infrared); Wearable Tags/Sensor tracking systems; Zigbee/Mesh networks; and various hybrids and combinations, as well as a broad array of IoT sensors and other systems, network, and technology enablers for management, monitoring, tracking, and control purposes, including in remote control/distributed ecosystems and associated use cases.

-Mr. Williams is expert in the full range of business and consumer location-based services (LBS) and Internet of Things (IoT) applications enabled by these location and context technologies, including fleet management, telematics, navigation, mobile local search, context/presence-aware applications, mobile hospitality/POS systems, mobile resource management (MRM), asset tracking and management, wearable tags/sensors, financial/mobile wallet, supply chain management, family/children tracking, mobile social and business networking, proximity-based entertainment and leisure, mobile gaming, intelligent transportation systems, safety and security, and other location and context-aware applications.
+Mr. Williams is expert in the full range of business and consumer location-based services (LBS) and IoT applications enabled by these technologies, including safety, security, and intruder detection/monitoring, energy management, vehicle/fleet tracking/management, telematics, local search, navigation systems, presence/context-aware apps, mobile resource management, asset and freight management, wearable tags/sensors, financial/mobile wallet, mobile hospitality/POS systems, supply chain management, family tracking, mobile social and business networking, proximity-based entertainment and leisure, gaming, and intelligent transportation systems.

-Mr. Williams has extensive expertise in all aspects of LBS and IoT delivery across the mobile location and IoT ecosystems, including enabling network communications, location technologies, context and state determining sensors, geofencing design, map data, location and IoT big data analytics, geospatial platform/Geographical Information Systems (GIS), GPS and other location and context determining chipsets, location/IoT data management, and device, infrastructure and integration providers.
-His client list includes Apple, AT&T, Fed Ex, General Motors, Geotab, Google, the Houston Police Department, the L.A.
-County District Attorney’s Office, Macropoint, Nextel (Sprint), NAVTEQ (HERE), Qualcomm, Peschke, Samsung, Toyota, Twilio, Verizon Wireless, Vivint, and XYVerify, and has worked with leading law firms throughout the U.S. and Canada, with extensive experience in patent, criminal, and civil depositions and testimony.
+Mr. Williams has extensive expertise in all aspects of LBS and IoT delivery across the mobile and IoT ecosystems including enabling sensors, network communications, location determination technologies, geofencing design, map data, location data/database management, geospatial platform/Geographical Information Systems, GPS and other chipsets, data management, control system design, remote management/utilization of such control systems, and device, infrastructure and integration provider integration and management.
 Mr. Williams has developed and implemented industry-leading product and technology solutions for numerous LBS and IoT applications and markets and provides consulting and research services to some of the leading carriers and enterprises in the U.S., Asia, and Europe.
+His client list includes Apple, AT&T, Draft Kings, FedEx, GE, GM, Geotab, Green Mountain Grill, Google, Heil, the Houston Police Department, the L.A.
+County District Attorney’s Office, Lyft, Macropoint, Nextel, NAVTEQ, Overhead Door, Peschke, Qualcomm, Samsung, Sprint, Target, Toyota, Twilio, Verizon Wireless, VIVINT, Volkswagen, and Zillow.

-With over thirty years in location, communications and information technology solutions design, selection, implementation and ongoing management, Mr. Williams has extensive experience in the activities and issues needed to get applications to market, including planning and design at the application, system, interface/integration, network, IT, operational and customer facing levels.
-He has been published and quoted by leading magazines and newspapers about location-related services, including The New York Times, CBS News.com, The Columbus (Ohio) Dispatch, The Boston Globe, Computerworld, Directions Magazine, Mission Critical Communications, Popular Mechanics, and RFID Journal.
+With over thirty-five years in location, networking/communications, control, and information technology solutions design, selection, implementation and ongoing management, Mr. Williams has extensive experience in the activities and issues needed to get applications to market, including planning and design at the application, system, interface/integration, network, IT, operational and customer facing levels.
+He has been published and quoted by leading magazines and newspapers about mobile services, including The New York Times, CBS News.com, The Columbus (Ohio) Dispatch, The Boston Globe, Computerworld, Directions Mag, Mission Critical Communications, Popular Mechanics, and RFID Journal.